Tessellation Module (-T)

 -domain <domain_morphology[:transformation]>

 Specify the domain morphology and, optionally, a transformation.
+There are several options to do so:

 • cylinder(<height>,<diameter>[,<facet_nb>]): a cylindrical shape;

-facet_nb is the number of facets used to described a curved surface.
+For cylinder and sphere, <facet_nb> is the number of facets used to described a curved surface.

 • planes(<file_name>): an arbitrary (non-degenerated) convex 3D shape, where <file_name> contains the total number of planes and then, for each plane, the 4 parameters of its equation: d, a, b and c, successively for an equation of the form \(a\,x+b\,y+c\,z=d\), and where the plane normal \((a,\,b,\,c)\) is an outgoing vector of the domain.
 For the unit cube, the file can be as follows: